IgnacioMendozaC/Diabetes_Mellitus_Mortality/README.md

 To reproduce the model, follow these steps:

-1. Download each of the files included in the [project](https://github.com/IgnacioMendozaC/Diabetes_Mellitus_Mortality)
+1. Download each of the files included in the [project](https://github.com/IgnacioMendozaC/Diabetes_Mellitus_Mortality).

-2.
+2. Create a project in Rstudio and put the files you downloaded earlier there.

+3. From Rstudio opens the file [Final.R](Final.R)

 ## Contact